Mbappé haunted by France loss, not bitter toward Argentina - WHIZ News

 He is looking forward to playing with Messi again.

-“We’ll wait for Leo to come back so that we can starting winning games (together) again and score goals,” he said.
+“We’ll wait for Leo to come back so that we can start winning games (together) again and score goals,” he said.

 Messi was given extra time off by PSG to celebrate in Argentina and is expected back in training early next week.